techgumshoe/wicys-ai-prompts/WiCyS_AI_Prompts.md

 ---

-## 📌 Job Description & Application Strategy
+## Job Description and Application Strategy

 **3.**
 Generate a personalized cover letter for (company/position) that connects my experience directly to their specific needs.